Dan-Q/monte-carlo-pi/README.md

 # monte-carlo-pi
 A visual Javascript implementation of the Monte Carlo method being used to calculate Pi.

+For more information on how this came to be written, see https://danq.me/2015/06/14/calculating-pi/.

 ## Usage

 Open monte-carlo-pi.html in a modern web browser (definitely NOT IE8).